 If you’re finding it hard to choose between a female or male cat, we’ve rounded up the pros and cons.
 Take a glance through, and you might find yourself drawn to one or the other.

 Coat color can be affected by a cat’s sex.
-So, if you’ve been dreaming of a tortoiseshell cat, be aware that aware that certain colors such as black or orange pigments—including tortoiseshell—are far more commonly found in either male or female cats.
+So, if you’ve been dreaming of a tortoiseshell cat, be aware that certain colors such as black or orange pigments—including tortoiseshell—are far more commonly found in either male or female cats.

 For example, 75% of ginger cats will be male.
 If you’ve got your heart set on finding yourself a female ginger cat, the chances of that happening will be far lower than if you choose to include male cats in your search.